arangodb/docs/drivers/go-getting-started.md

 ```

 This submitted type is not necessarily a fixed type, but it must be a type whose members
-map (at least partially) to the named fields in the database’s JSON
+map (at least partially) to the named fields in the database's JSON
 document representation.
 Only matching fields will be filled in.
 This
 means you could create several different Go types to read the same
 documents in the database, as long as they have some type fields that